benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/0-introduction/1-overview/_index.en.md

 The coffee bar ordering process is as follows:
 1. The overhead monitors display a QR code that changes every 5 minutes.
 Customers scan this QR code to place an order using their mobile device.
 The QR code is good for 10 drinks in the 5-minute period, and disappears off the screen once there are no more drinks available.
 This helps prevent the baristas from getting swamped with orders!
 2. The customer places the order on the web app loaded by the QR code.
-The backend validates the order, create an order number, and makes it available to the baristas.
+The backend validates the order, creates an order number, and makes it available to the baristas.
 3. The baristas see the order appear on their own app.
 They can change the status of the order to indicate when it is being made, when it's completed, or if they need to cancel the order.
 4. The customer sees all the barista updates on their mobile device.
 The overhead monitors also show the status of upcoming and completed drinks.